postcss/postcss-relative-opacity/README.md

 [PostCSS] plugin to add opacity to any colors with [Relative Color Syntax].

-Upcoming CSS Colors 5 allows changing any color including adding opacity.
+Upcoming CSS Colors 5 allows you to change any color including adding opacity.
 But Firefox still [doesn’t support] this syntax.
 This tool partially polyfills this syntax via [`color-mix()`].